-What these most prestigious places have in common?
+What do the most prestigious places in the world have in common with Marbella?

 Land in Marbella

 Land value is a significant factor in Marbella, as the city is home to some of the most exclusive properties in Europe.
 The plots of land available in the area are of high quality and offer the perfect size to construct large, elegant villas.
 The plots of land in Marbella are popular among property developers and investors.
 Plots are well-located, extensive and adaptable to grand and luxurious properties.

 Many of these plots have stunning sea views and offer easy access to all of Marbella's amenities.
 They are also in a prime location, with proximity to the town centre, beaches, and all the other attractions.
 This makes land value in Marbella an essential aspect of the local property market.
 It is a crucial indicator of the city's desirability as a place to live, work and invest.

 Some of the world's most impressive plots and villas are in Marbella.
 Villa Cullinan, sold by Drumelia in 2021, is the most famous villa in mainland Spain.
 With a prestigious location in the exclusive urbanisation of La Zagaleta, Villa Cullinan sits on a 14,000 m2 plot.
 And in 2022, Drumelia sold a villa in Marbella with a plot of over 34,000 m2, one of the largest plots to date.
 But, the most extensive plot available on the market is over 58,000 m2 and is a Drumelia exclusive.

 When you compare Marbella to the Côte d'Azur, a similarity lies within the climate of both regions.
 Both cities have over 300 days of sun and good weather due to their positioning between the sea and mountains.
 Nonetheless, Marbella is considered to have the best weather in Continental Europe.